 Signing up and claiming your business literally takes a few minutes.

 Simply log into Google and then navigate to google.com/business

 Start typing your business name to see if it already exists on Google.
 If it does, simply select the suggested name.

-If your business is not already listed continue through the process adding your details.
+If your business is not already listed continue through the process of adding your details.
 If you are a business owner that works from home, you may not want to put your exact address.
 If clients visit you then obviously you'd want to ensure the full physical address is entered.